elifgularslan/JewerlyShopUIProject/README.md

-All team members actively participated in every stage of the project — from ideation and design to coding and testing.
-The work was completed with shared responsibility and mutual support across all tasks including HTML/CSS structure, JavaScript functionality, UI/UX design, and documentation.

 # Jewelry Shop Website

 This project is a multi-page website representing a modern jewelry store.
 Developed with HTML, CSS and JavaScript, it has a user-friendly interface and interactive features.